tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 -->

-# TEP-0004: Tekton Integrations: Annotations and Statuses
+# TEP-0004: Tekton Integration Statuses

 <!--
 This is the title of your TEP.
 Keep it short, simple, and descriptive.
 A good